-The shadowRegion tells the solver in which region it should get the neighbour information.
+The shadowRegion tells the solver on which region it should get the neighbour information.
 In this case is the shadowRegion getting its information from the conjugateCavity case.

 The shadowPatch tells the solver on which patch in this region the intersection occurs which in this case is the right patch on the conjugateCavity case.
 At last a specification if the surfaces should be attached or not can be made.
-The differences between "on" and "off" is that when it is "on", non-zero velocity vectors is allowed at the surface.
-"Off" means that the velocity vectors are zero at the wall.
-In this case, set attached to "on" since the vectors then are allowed to be non-zero.
+The differences between on or off is that when it is on, non-zero velocity vectors is allowed at the surface.
+Off means that the velocity vectors is zero at the wall.
+In this case, use attached on since the vectors then are allowed to be non-zero.